TotalTechGeek/nspdh/readme.md

 At 8192 bits, nspdh was able to generate parameters consistently in the range of 2-3 minutes.
 I left OpenSSL running for nearly 5 days before I had to terminate the process.

-Due to a lack of computing power, I don't have a large sample size on larger parameters, but it found 16384 bit parameters in 4 hours.
+16384 bit parameters can be found in 6-18 minutes.

 ## Okay, what's the catch?
 ### a.k.a. what are you doing differently?

-You're correct to be skeptical!
-What could this algorithm be doing differently?

 Well... it goes against standard practices... but with good reason!